ast-hugger/3plus4/_posts/2009-03-08-a-taste-of-nested-classes-part-4.md

 <pre class="smalltalk">
 platform Collections OrderedCollection.
 </pre>
 <p>the platform's <code>doesNotUnderstand:</code> method kicks in and retrives the standard Smalltalk OrderedCollection, making sure it is indeed part of the Collections package.
-Again, this is a temporary bootstrapping hack and not the final idea---
+Again, this is a temporary bootstrapping hack and not the final idea--
-though even as a hack it illustrates the power of modularity based on late-bound message sends.
+though even as a hack it illustrates the power of modularity based on late-bound message sends.</p>

 For the final idea, see Gilad's post about [living without global namespaces](http://gbracha.blogspot.com/2008/12/living-without-global-namespaces.html).
 Combined with the ability to serialize and deserialize objects (and module instances are objects too), this ability to mix and link different modules has many exciting uses.
 Here are just a couple of scenarios.